keegan-stoneware/simple-app-message/README.md

 ### CloudPebble

-If installing the package from CloudPebble, enter "simple-app-message" in the "Search NPM..." prompt in the *Dependencies* section of your project.,
+If installing the package from CloudPebble, enter "@keegan-stoneware/simple-app-message" in the "Search NPM..." prompt in the *Dependencies* section of your project.,

 ### Pebble Tool